Can You Wear One Earbud While Driving?

 One AirPod may be allowed legally in some places, but it’s better to use dedicated driving gear that doesn’t block sound or distract your attention.

 Yes.
 You may be fined if your earbud use causes distracted driving.
-In some states and countries, using two earbuds is a direct offense, even if no crash occurs.
+In some states and countries, using two earbuds is a direct offence, even if no crash occurs.

 Conclusion: Should You Wear One Earbud While Driving?